0xProject/0x-monorepo/README.md

 yarn install
 ```

 You will also need to have Python 3 installed, in order to build and run the tests of `abi-gen`'s command-line interface, which is integrated with the yarn build, yarn test, and yarn lint commands described below.
 More specifically, your local pip should resolve to the Python 3 version of pip, not a Python 2.x version.
+Consider overwriting the Python 2.x `pip` in your environment with the Python 3.x version, by doing `pip3 install --upgrade --force pip`.

 ### Build